 In addition to meeting the University's overall requirements for academic progression, students enrolled in these program(s) must satisfactorily complete this course in order to progress in their program.

-This course is only available to students enrolled in the Master of Clinical Psychology, Doctor of Clinical Psychology, Doctor of Clinical & Health Psychology programs.
+This course is only available to students enrolled in the Master of Clinical Psychology or the Doctor of Philosophy (Clinical Psychology) .

 It is assumed that students will have completed a four-year program in Psychology which included course(s) on abnormal psychology and which has been accredited by the Australian Psychology Accreditation Council.
 It is also assumed that students will have completed the courses PSYC6502, Counselling and Clinical Intervention, and PSYC6501, Professional and Ethical Practice, or that they are taking these courses concurrently.

-Project: DVD of recorded counselling session with self-reflected report *
+Project: DVD of recorded counselling session with self-reflective report *

 Practical Demonstration: Cognitive Assessment *